Diamonds and sustainability

-However, it is important to remember that carat is just a measure of weight — it does not consider the quality of the diamond and if the diamonds were fully intact.
-Ten 0.1 carat fragments of brown diamonds are entirely different from fully intact 1 carat of gem-quality diamond.
+However, it is important to remember that carat is just a measure of weight — it does not consider the quality of the diamond and whether the diamond is fully intact.
+Ten 0.1-carat fragments of brown diamonds are entirely different from fully intact 1 carat of gem-quality diamonds.

 Argyle mine in Australia produces one-third of the world’s supply of diamonds.
 It is often used by mined diamond sellers (especially in New Zealand) as an example of ‘clean and ethical diamond mining.’